-"Juárez 2" has the meaning set out under the heading "Business of the Company and its industry - Manufacturing Facilities and Operations".

-"Juárez 3" has the meaning set out under the heading "Business of the Company and its industry - Manufacturing Facilities and Operations".

-"Marine Products" means Alumacraft, Manitou, Quintrex, Stacer and Savage boats, Rotax engines for jet boats and the next generation of engine technology that the Company is currently developing.

-"Multiple Voting Shares" means multiple voting shares in the capital of the Company.

-"MSRP" means manufacturer suggested retail price as set out under the heading "Business of the Company and its industry - BRP Brands and Products - Powersport - Year-Round Products".

-"NASDAQ" has the meaning set out under the heading "Public Offerings and Other Transactions"

-"Nomination Rights Agreement" means the nomination rights agreement entered into by the Company and the Beaudier Group, Bain Capital and CDPQ on May 29, 2013.

-"North America" means Canada and the United States, and excludes Mexico.

-"OEM" means original equipment manufacturer.

-"PA&A" means parts, accessories and apparel and other services sold to third parties.

-"Person" means any individual, partnership, corporation, company, association, trust, joint venture or limited liability company.

-"Powersports" means Year-Round Products, Seasonal Products and Powersports PA&A and OEM engines.

-"Preferred Shares" means preferred shares in the capital of the Company.

-"PWC" means personal watercraft.

-"Registration Rights Agreement" means the amended and restated registration rights agreement entered into by the Company and the Beaudier Group, Bain Capital and CDPQ on May 29, 2013.

-"Revolving Credit Facilities" means the third amended and restated credit agreement entered into by subsidiaries of the Company on May 23, 2018 (as amended on March 14, 2019, May 4, 2021 and February 16, 2022) pursuant to which credit facilities in the aggregate principal amount of \$1.1 billion have been made available to Bombardier Recreational Products Inc. and BRP Inc.

-"Rights to Subscribe" has the meaning set out under the heading "Description of the Capital Structure - Shares - Subscription Rights".

-"Seasonal Products" means Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs and Sea-Doo Switch pontoons.
+- "Juárez 2" has the meaning set out under the heading "Business of the Company and its industry Manufacturing Facilities and Operations". - "Juárez 3" has the meaning set out under the heading "Business of the Company and its industry Manufacturing Facilities and Operations". - "LVHA Group" has the meaning set out under the heading "General Development of the Business". - "Marine Products" means Alumacraft, Manitou, Quintrex, Stacer and Yellowfin boats, Rotax engines for jet boats and the new and Rotax S outboard engine with Stealth Technology. - "Multiple Voting Shares" means multiple voting shares in the capital of the Company. - "MSRP" means manufacturer suggested retail price as set out under the heading "Business of the Company and its industry BRP Brands and Products Powersport Year-Round Products". - "Nasdag" has the meaning set out under the heading "Public Offerings and Other Transactions" - "Nomination Rights Agreement" means the nomination rights agreement entered into by the Company and the Beaudier Group, Bain Capital and CDPQ on May 29, 2013. - "North America" means Canada and the United States, and excludes Mexico. - "OEM" means original equipment manufacturer. - "PA&A" means parts, accessories and apparel and other services sold to third parties. - "Person" means any individual, partnership, corporation, company, association, trust, joint venture or limited liability company. - "Pinion" has the meaning set out under the heading "General Development of the Business". - "Powersports Products" means Year-Round Products, Seasonal Products and Powersports PA&A and OEM engines. - "Preferred Shares" means preferred shares in the capital of the Company. - "PWC" means personal watercraft. - "Registration Rights Agreement" means the amended and restated registration rights agreement entered into by the Company and the Beaudier Group, Bain Capital and CDPQ on May 29, 2013. - "Revolving Credit Facilities" means the third amended and restated credit agreement entered into by subsidiaries of the Company on May 23, 2018 (as amended on March 14, 2019, May 4, 2021, February 16, 2022 and June 14, 2022) pursuant to which credit facilities in the aggregate principal amount of \$1.5 billion have been made available to Bombardier Recreational Products Inc. and BRP Inc. - "Rights to Subscribe" has the meaning set out under the heading "Description of the Capital Structure Shares Subscription Rights". - "Seasonal Products" means Ski-Doo and Lynx snowmobiles, Sea-Doo PWCs and Sea-Doo Switch pontoons.